 - 10-12 ounces Coca Cola

-- Place ribs in bottom of slow cooker.
-Pour sauce over (reserve about 1/2 cup).
+- Place the ribs in the bottom of the slow cooker.
+Pour the sauce over (reserve about 1/2 cup).
 Pour coke over.
-Toss in lemon and onion.country beef ribs or ribs of your choice, 1 18-ounce bottle spicy BBQ sauce, 1 lemon, 1 onion, 10-12 ounces Coca Cola
+Toss in the lemon and onion.country beef ribs or ribs of your choice, 1 18-ounce bottle spicy BBQ sauce, 1 lemon, 1 onion, 10-12 ounces Coca Cola

 - Serve with reserved bbq sauce for dipping or topping.1 18-ounce bottle spicy BBQ sauce

 ~Gordon B. Hinckley